HomeDirectoriesHow do I add my site to a directory?

 What if you focused on 10-15 high-quality directories instead of 100 mediocre ones?
 Research shows that targeted submissions to authoritative directories generate 3x more qualified traffic than spray-and-pray approaches.

-Professional associations often maintain member directories that carry major weight with both search engines and potential clients.
+Professional associations often maintain member directories that carry weight with both search engines and potential clients.
 If you’re a certified professional in your field, these directories are usually worth the membership fees.

 Local directories are the bread and butter of small business marketing.
 According to location-based directory research, businesses with consistent local directory listings see 23% more website traffic and 18% more phone calls than those without.